Where Will Your Degree Take You?

-Auditor- Your job as a financial auditor is to provide review of companies’ financial statements and ensure that their public records are accurate and in compliance with existing legislation.
+Your job as a financial auditor is to provide reviews of companies’ financial statements and ensure that their public records are accurate and in compliance with existing legislation.
 You are responsible for developing financial reports for your company’s records as well as for tax preparation and more.

-As an administrative manager, you will be responsible to coordinate and direct the supportive services of an organization.
+As an administrative manager, you will be responsible for coordinating and directing the supportive services of an organization.
 Your responsibilities will vary, so you will be a very versatile asset to your organization.
 In your management position, you will have many specific career choices, ranging from Human Resources to sales and marketing.
 Here are several careers to consider if you are pursuing a degree in business management:

-General Manager- As a general manager of a business, you are responsible for assigning work and schedules, human resources and overseeing the daily operations of the company.
+As a general manager of a business, you are responsible for assigning work and schedules, human resources and overseeing the daily operations of the company.
 You will work with all aspects of the administration and multiple divisions inside the company.
 You must be familiar with all of the departments and elements inside your company.
-Communication, leadership and people skills are all must haves in this position.
+Communication, leadership and people skills are all must-haves in this position.

-Human Resources- Your job as a Human Resource manager or director puts you in charge of the policies and procedures used to run a company.
-You oversee and supervise multiple aspects of the business, including employee relations, insurance policies, orientation, hiring, and many more.
+Your job as a Human Resource manager or director puts you in charge of the policies and procedures used to run a company.
+You oversee and supervise multiple aspects of the business, including employee relations, insurance policies, orientation, hiring, and more.